theSoberSobber/Docker-Manager/README.md

 Contributions are welcome.
 Please feel free to submit issues or pull requests.

+## FAQ

+For server setup requirements, troubleshooting, and platform-specific instructions, see the [FAQ](./FAQ.md).

 ## License

 This project is open source.
 See the [LICENSE.md](./LICENSE.md) file for details.